Phosphorus Uptake for Better Plant Growth and Yield

 Phosphorus powers essential processes in cannabis plants, especially during the flowering stage when energy demands are high for dense, potent buds:

-• Energy for Growth: P is part of adenosine triphosphate (ATP), which fuels photosynthesis, converting sunlight into energy for plant growth (Jones et al., 2019).
+• Energy for Growth: P is part of adenosine triphosphate (ATP), which fuels photosynthesis, converting sunlight into energy for plant growth (Marschner, 2012).

-• Nutrient Absorption: ATP helps roots pull in nutrients like nitrogen and potassium, even against natural barriers in soil or water (Smith et al., 2020).
+• Nutrient Absorption: ATP helps roots pull in nutrients like nitrogen and potassium, even against natural barriers in soil or water (Marschner, 2012).

 • Cell Building: P forms cell membranes and metabolic compounds, supporting healthy leaves, stems, and flowers.